-Panopto is the media server and video recording system we use at Newman.
-Your tutors use it to record relevant parts of classes to then share with you later.
-You can search easily for key parts of a recording, add notes directly to points of the recording and even join an online discussion connected to key sections of what you have watched.
+Panopto is the media server and video recording system your

+tutors use to record relevant parts of classes to then share with you later.

-You may also be required to use Panopto as part of an assignment on your course - to create a video or audio recording, perhaps on your own or with other students - to then upload and submit to an online assignment.
+You may also be required to use Panopto as part of an assignment on your course to create a video or audio recording, perhaps on your own or with other students - to then upload and submit to an online assignment.